portworx/overlayfs/README.md

 ```
 We address this by attaching file struct coming from VFS to ovlfs's inode.
-We intercept read and readpage operations and redirect to a cached file struct opened on upper/lower fs.
+We intercept read and readpage operations and redirect them to a cached file struct opened on upper/lower fs.

-i_size is set s_maxbytes for ovlfs's inode to allow passthrough of read calls from VFS.
+i_size is set to s_maxbytes for ovlfs's inode to allow passthrough of read calls from VFS.

 lseek with SEEK_END is not an issue as we use generic_file_llseek_size() which takes eof offset as an argument.